 It’s quite a unique priming handle that you don’t see very often, but trust me when I say that you will get used to it really easily.

 Although the blaster itself and the priming handle look rather bulky, the priming mechanism is surprisingly smooth.
-And that’s exactly why firing with the Megalodon is so entertaining.
+And that’s exactly why firing with the Megalodon is so much fun.

 One thing I’d like to point out though is that while the priming (and firing) mechanism is really smooth, the Megalodon is certainly not the most ergonomic blaster available.